Challenger ultralight exhaust system failure.

 During the training, we did several sessions of circuits around the airport.
 Steve would demonstrate taxiing, take-offs and landings, etc. During this time, I was the observer in the back seat soaking it all up and finding it very exciting, even thrilling.

 Apparently, I was one of only a few students taking this course.
 Actually, I did not meet anybody else, so I may have been the only student.
-By January, 1993, the owner of the aircraft wanted it back in Halifax because not enough hours were being logged onto it.
+By January, 1993, the owner of the aircraft wanted it back in Hali because not enough hours were being logged onto it.
 I would not be able to finish the flying course.

 Steve asked me if I wanted to fly it back with him at the earliest opportunity, and I agreed.
-He would do the take-offs and landings; I would fly it cross-country to a small landing strip near Liverpool to refuel, and then he would fly it and land at the Halifax International Airport.
+He would do the take-offs and landings; I would fly it cross-country to a small landing strip near Liverpool to refuel, and then he would fly it and land at the Hali International Airport.
 A second aircraft from the Yarmouth Flying Club would accompany us, carry our extra fuel, and bring us back to Yarmouth.

 The morning of February 3, 1993, was the perfect winter morning.
 The air was clear and cold; no wind and no clouds; some snow on the ground, and frost on the wings which would have to be brushed off.
 I arrived at the Flying Club at about 8am and by about 10am the Challenger had been fueled, cleared of frost, checked all over and I was sitting in the front seat in a Ski-Doo suit with chemical "Foot-Warmers" in each of my insulated rubber boots.
 The temperature outside was about -15C and about the same inside the cockpit.
 The gull-wing plexiglass doors were fastened shut with "bungee cord".
 The cockpit, even though not air-tight, would protect us from wind-chill as the craft flew through the air at 75mph.